 Digital Science Center Software List

 The Digital Science Center provides a wide range of software to support research and coursework in several science and engineering disciplines.
-All of the software below is available for use on the computers located in the Science & Engineering Library, and some is also available for download and use on personal computers.
+All of the software below is available for use on the computers located in the Science & Engineering Library, and some applications are licensed for download and use on personal computers -- these are marked with AVAILABLE FOR DOWNLOAD.
+(Freely available software -- such as Gimp or Jupyter -- is not marked.)

 These programs are used to input, edit, manipulate, and publish audio and video recordings.